A free WordPress theme by Jetpack

 Dara offers four widget areas:

-- The optional Sidebar, which appears on the right in blog view and on pages using the default template.
+- The optional Sidebar, which appears on the right in blog view and on pages using the default template with the exception of a Static Homepage.

 - Three optional Footer widget areas.